SaTellite based Runoff Evaluation And Mapping

 Description: Water is at the centre of economic and social development; it is vital to maintain health, grow food, manage the environment, and create jobs.
 As well over half of the world’s potable water supply is extracted from rivers, either directly or from reservoirs, understanding the variability of the stored water on and below landmasses, i.e., total runoff, is of primary importance.
 In situ observations or land surface/hydrological models are generally used for the quantification of total runoff but they suffer from many limitations.
 Developing innovative methods able to maximize the recovery of information on runoff contained in current satellite observations of climatic and environmental variables becomes mandatory and urgent.
-STREAM project will develop an “observational” physically-based approach for deriving runoff estimates from satellite soil moisture, precipitation and terrestrial water storage anomalies.
+STREAM project will develop a conceptual hydrological model for deriving runoff estimates from satellite soil moisture, precipitation and terrestrial water storage anomalies.
 The underlying assumptions behind STREAM are the knowledge of the key mechanisms and processes that act in the formation of runoff like the role of the soil moisture in determining the response of the catchment to the precipitation inputs, which have been soundly demonstrated in more than ten years of literature studies.